hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 We will likely write multiple RFCs that touch on aspects of agent interaction--but implementers need an oracle against which they can verify compliance with specs and community practice.
-This RFC creates such an oracle.
+This HIPE creates such an oracle.

 # Tutorial